blazejba/gp2/README.md

 **F1** *The flowchart of parallel evaluation handled in the experiment class.*

-One of the popular models supporting parallel computation is called **the island model**, based on the idea of divergence within a species in separated populations due to e.g. a natural catastrophe.
+One of the popular models supporting parallel computation is called **the island model**, based on the idea of divergence within a species occurring when populations has been separated e.g. due to a natural catastrophe.

 #### 6.1 The island model
 On the **F2** the implementation of the island class has been presented.